top of page

 How to safely gather your lunge lead

-Lay the lunge lead over your hand rather than roll it around your hand.
+Lay the lunge lead over your hand rather than roll it around your hand so that

-Should the horse pull on the lead it cannot tighten around your hand and trap it in the rope.
+if the horse pulls on the lead it cannot tighten around your hand and trap you in rope.

 This is very easy to practice even without the horse.